Pharmaceutical name: Margaritiferae Concha usta

 English Name: Mother of Pearl

 Standard species: Hyriopsis cumingii (Lea); Cristaria plicata (Leach); Pteria martensii (Dunker)

 Salty, cold, and heavy in weight, Mother of Pearl is the inner lining of the pearl-producing mollusks shell.
 Hyriopsis cumingii (Lea) and cristaria plicata (Leach) are, for the majority, produced in lakes, rivers, and marshes in China.
 Pteria martensii (Dunker) is primarily produced in coastal areas of Hainan, Guangdong, and Guangxi provinces.
 Mother of Pearl is gathered all throughout the year and fully cleansed, removing all dirt and impurities.
 For medical purposes, the whole shell is used, pulverized into small pieces or grinding into a fine powder.
-It may be either crude or calcined.

 Traditionally, Mother of Pearl is popularly used as a calming substance in China.
 It calms the liver, calms the spirit, subdues yang, clears liver heat, improves vision, and tranquilizes the heart and mind.